alexeykol88/persistent-limited-storage/README.md

 Storage.getDataFromLocalStorage() - get all data from local storage by the global key, init by default in constructor.

-Storage.isFull() - is the storage full?
+Storage.isFull() - check if storage is full.

 Storage.getFreeSpace() - return the count of bytes that availble in storage now.